-This guide contains a step-by-step tutorial on how to start a travel blog website – from researching your niche to the many methods of making money blogging.
+To help with the process, this article will provide a step-by-step tutorial on how to start a travel blog website – from researching the niche to making money blogging.

-We will explore each step in-depth, offer actionable tips, and answer frequently asked travel blogging questions.
-By the end of this article, you will have learned the basics of crafting a successful travel blog.
+We will explore each step in-depth, offer travel blogging tips, and answer frequently asked questions about the topic.

 1. Research Your Niche